-(i) to open when the internal floating roof is not floating; or

-(ii) at the manufacturer's recommended setting.
+(8) Rim space vents shall be equipped with a gasket and shall be set to open only when the internal floating roof is not floating or at the manufacturer's recommended setting.

-(9) Each penetration of the internal floating roof for the purpose of sampling must be through a sample well opening.
-The sample well must have a slit fabric cover that covers at least ninety percent (90%) of the opening.
+(9) Each penetration of the internal floating roof for the purpose of sampling shall be a sample well.
+The sample well shall have a slit fabric cover that covers at least ninety percent (90%) of the opening.

-(10) Each penetration of the internal floating roof that allows for passage of a ladder must have a gasketed sliding cover.
+(10) Each penetration of the internal floating roof that allows for passage of a ladder shall have a gasketed sliding cover.

-- (d) Standards applicable to each closed vent system and control device are as follows: - (1) The closed vent system must be: - (A) designed to collect all VOC vapors and gases discharged from the vessel; and
+(d) Standards applicable to each closed vent system and control device are as follows:

-(B) operated with no detectable emission as indicated by:

-(i) an instrument reading of less than five hundred (500) parts per million (ppm) above background; and

-(ii) visual inspections as determined by the methods specified in 40 CFR 60.485(c).
+(1) The closed vent system shall be designed to collect all VOC vapors and gases discharged from the vessel and operated with no detectable emission as indicated by an instrument reading of less than five hundred (500) parts per million (ppm) above background and visual inspections as determined by the methods specified in 40 CFR 60, Subpart VV, 60.485(C).
+(2) The control device shall be designed and operated to reduce inlet VOC emissions by ninety-five percent (95%) or greater.

-(2) The control device must be designed and operated to reduce inlet VOC emissions by at least ninety-five percent (95%).
-If a flare is used as the control device, it must meet the specifications described in the general control device requirements in 40 CFR 60.18.
+If a flare is used as the control device, it shall meet the specifications described in the general control device requirements in 40 CFR 60.18, General Provisions.